 - Enhance the Montana Lidar Inventory to readily report overlapping areas of interest, with the purpose of prioritizing areas by county based on partnership opportunities.
 Actively engage additional Montana experts from various professions and sectors to submit their priority areas of interest.
 Include federal priorities from SeaSketch in the Montana reporting.
-The Montana Lidar Inventory is available at: http://msl.mt.gov/gis/lidarinventory. - Develop a USGS 3D Elevation Program Broad Area Announcement (3DEP BAA) application template that cites the Montana Lidar Plan.
-This template will expedite application development and demonstrate that Montana is coordinated and has a plan.
-Similarly, develop a Montana lidar contracting template for projects that cannot be conducted through 3DEP (or are not awarded).
-Montana specifications will ensure consistency across future lidar acquisitions. - 3.
+The Montana Lidar Inventory is available at: http://msl.mt.gov/gis/lidarinventory. - Develop tools to simplify the collection of lidar data in Montana, including a USGS 3D Elevation Program Broad Area Announcement (3DEP BAA) application template that cites the Montana Lidar Plan and a template contract/MOU for potential future 3DEP BAA partners to contribute funds to MSL.
+These templates will expedite application development and demonstrate that Montana is coordinated and has a plan. - 3.
 Task the Montana Elevation Working Group with actively pursuing partnership opportunities when new collections are in the early planning phase or where there are overlapping priority areas of interest. - 4.
-Task the Montana Elevation Working Group with providing technical assistance and review of all 3DEP BAA applications in Montana. - 5.
-The Montana State Library should seek IT budget increases to meet the tremendous data storage needs of a lidar repository.
-The storage cannot be assumed without resources.
+Task the Montana Elevation Working Group with providing technical assistance and review of 3DEP BAA applications and other lidar task orders in Montana. - 5.
+The Montana State Library should seek funding needed to meet the tremendous data processing and storage needs of a lidar repository.
+The needs cannot be assumed without funding.

-- 6. Continue to develop a Montana lidar repository at the Montana State Library that will become the primary source for lidar data and derived products in the state.
+- 6. Develop a Montana lidar repository at the Montana State Library that will become the primary source for lidar data and derived products in the state.
 Expand the Montana Lidar Inventory to become a lidar viewer and download platform. - 7.
-Submit a countywide or larger 3DEP BAA application by October 2019.
-Continue to submit 3DEP applications in subsequent years. - 8.
-Investigate the potential for the Montana State Library to accept funds from other entities and develop cooperative agreements/MOUs for lidar acquisition partnerships.
-The intent of this recommendation is to function as a consortium, pooling resources to achieve a common goal. - 9.
-Conduct outreach on the Montana Lidar Plan, particularly focused on identifying and forming funding partnerships. - 10.
+Based on the priorities identified in this plan, develop and submit a countywide or larger 3DEP BAA application by October 2019.
+Continue to submit 3DEP BAA applications that support the Montana Lidar Plan in subsequent years.

+The Montana State Library should develop lidar acquisition partnerships with interested stakeholders that are formalized through cooperative agreements and/or MOUs.
+The intent of this recommendation is to allow for the pooling of stakeholder resources to achieve the common goal of statewide lidar data collection.

+- 8. Develop Montana Lidar Plan outreach materials, such as posters, postcards, one-pagers, and presentations. - 9.
 Identify and engage constituents with an interest in championing legislation to make a seed capital investment in lidar.

-Recommendation Approximate Schedule Status (May 2019) 1 - Enhance Lidar Inventory app.
-Increase expert input of AOIs.
-Summer 2019 2 - 3DEP BAA application template October 2019 Completed May 2019 3 - Pursue partnerships Ongoing cycle Started (ramp up needed) 4 - Techincal assistance with lidar specifications/deliverables Ongoing Ready 5 - Seek IT budget increases Not started 6 - Lidar repository Draft release summer 2019 Early developments 7 - Submit countywide 3DEP BAA October 2019 Completed May 2019 8 - Investigate consortium October 2019 Not started 9 - Outreach Ongoing Started (ramp up needed) 10 - Champion Not started
+Recommendation Approximate Schedule Status (Aug.
+2019) 1.
+Enhance Lidar Inventory web application.
+Increase expert input on AOIs.
+Summer 2019 Early developments 2.
+Tools to simplify the collection of lidar data, such as a template BAA application and MOUs for pooling resouces October 2019 In progress (template BAA ready May 2019) 3.
+Actively engage and pursue partners Ongoing cycle Started (ramp up needed) 4.
+Technical assistance with lidar specifications/deliverables Ongoing Ready 5.
+Seek funding for storage/processing Not started 6.
+Develop lidar repository Draft release summer 2019 Early developments 7.
+Submit countywide 3DEP BAA October 2019, then annually Completed May 2019 Next due Nov.
+2019 8.
+Outreach - posters, postcards, one- pagers, and presentations Ongoing Started (ramp up needed) 9.
+Champion Not started